reactjs/react.dev/src/content/reference/react/useTransition.md

 ### My state updates in async Transitions are out of order {/*my-state-updates-in-async-transitions-are-out-of-order*/}

-If you use async Transitions for user events like click, you might see the updates happen out of order.
+If you `await` inside `startTransition`, you might see the updates happen out of order.

 In this example, the `updateQuantity` function simulates a request to the server to update the item's quantity in the cart.
 This function *artificially returns the every other request after the previous* to simulate race conditions for network requests.